 Natural gas production by region (billion cubic metres)

-As far as possible, the data represents standard cubic metres (measured at 150C and 1013 mbar); as they are derived directly from tonnes of oil equivalent using an average conversion factor, they do not necessarily equate with gas volumes expressed in specific national terms.
+As far as possible, the data above represents standard cubic metres (measured at 15°C and 1013 mbar); as they are derived directly from tonnes of oil equivalent using an average conversion factor and have been standardized using a gross calorific value (GCV) of 40 MJ/m3.

 Natural gas production is provided in three different units of measurement to accommodate regional customary usage.
 World natural gas production PDF tables are in both billion cubic metres, and million tonnes oil equivalent (mtoe).
 Data in the Excel workbook are also in billion cubic feet per day (bcf/d).